FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 ## Implement a UserRelease method

-Optionally you can provide a class that will be notified by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> that an object of a *UserData* type will not be used anymore – usually after user logout or user session expiration.
+Optionally you can provide a class that will be notified by {{< SecureTransport/componentshortname  >}} that an object of a *UserData* type will not be used anymore – usually after user logout or user session expiration.

 Create a class that implements the *UserReleaseListener* interface which must contain a public default constructor and a release method.